The word permaculture derives from ‘permanent’ and ‘agriculture.’ It describes a sustainable, ethical, and environmentally-friendly farming method.

 Hemp as a Permaculture Crop

 Until very recently, it was illegal to grow hemp in the USA.
 For years, the government outlawed the crop together with its intoxicating cousin marijuana.
 Although the two plants belong to the same species, Cannabis sativa L., there are some key differences to consider.

 While marijuana contains high levels of the intoxicating cannabinoid, THC, industrial hemp does not.
 By definition, industrial hemp contains less than 0.3% THC.
 Therefore, hemp will not get you high in the same way that marijuana can.

 In 2018, the government finally recognized this distinction and federally decriminalized hemp via the Hemp Farming Act.
 It allowed farmers in certain states to apply for a license to grow hemp commercially, providing their crops did not exceed 0.3% THC.

-This move not only provided farmers with a potential new source of income but also introduced a novel option for permaculture enthusiasts.
+This move provided farmers with a potential new source of income and introduced a novel option for permaculture enthusiasts.

-In fact, it seems that hemp has several advantages for the environmentally-conscious agriculturalist.
-These advantages include hemp’s minimal negative impact on the environment, as well as its many and varied uses.
+It seems that hemp has several advantages for the environmentally-conscious agriculturalist.
+These advantages include hemp’s minimal negative impact on the environment and its many and varied uses.

 Environmental Impact of Hemp Farming